Detroit Birth Injury Lawyer

 However, if your child suffers from cerebral palsy it is important you

-seek answers and consult with an attorney to investigate the cause.
+seek answers and consult with an lawyer to investigate the cause.

 Other injuries may include: